 Modern slavery is a serious crime with harsh penalties.
 Victims may be of any age or gender, but they tend to be from the most vulnerable or socially excluded groups.

-Companies and their employees have a duty to help to prevent modern slavery across their businesses and supply chains.
+Examples of modern slavery include human trafficking and people forced to work in poor conditions.
+Companies and their employees have a duty to help prevent modern slavery across their businesses and supply chains.

-Our Modern Slavery Online Training Course will help your employees understand modern slavery, warning signs and the action they should take to mitigate the key risks.
+Our Modern Slavery Online Training Course will help your employees understand modern slavery, explore warning signs and know the action to take to mitigate the risks of modern slavery.

 Available as part of our Compliance Essentials Library.